cetotos/YouTube-Comment-Scraper/README.md

 # **Notes**
 I will probably not update this program or fix bugs (However, I might add Linux support soon).
 This program was NOT written by me, and it is completely AI made.
 Feel free to use it and modify it however you want.

+This program does NOT store any API keys or other info.
+It is open-source, so you can check if it is a virus or not